Planning is the foundation that helps transform a spark of an idea into a compelling story.

 Minor Characters

-List all the minor characters and develop their character profiles too.
-These are the characters who act as supporting characters in your story.
-There could be a lot of minor characters in your novel depending on the plot and it is best to develop their profiles at this stage to avoid hiccups at a later stage.
+Don’t forget about the minor characters.
+These are the ones who act as supporting characters.
+There could be several minor characters in your novel depending on the plot and it can help to develop their profiles at this stage to avoid hiccups later on.

-There are several ways to craft a novel plot such as a three-act structure, five-act structure, or Freytag’s Pyramid.
+There are several structures used to craft a novel plot including the three-act structure, five-act structure, and Freytag’s Pyramid.
 Here is how Freytag’s Pyramid works:

 In a simpler form, your plot must consist of the following: